 An organization also may enter assessment-mode due to the planned or unplanned departure of its staff leader.
 Hiring an interim executive director allows for a period of purposeful transition in which board and staff take time to focus on identifying their organization's long-term needs.
 Skillful leadership during this period allows all concerned to process thoughts and feelings before moving on to welcome a new long-term leader.
-Kathy is an experienced executive director who previously served as interim for a large regional food bank.
+Kathy is an experienced executive director who previously served as interim for a large regional food bank and for a national civil rights organization.
 She is available to serve as interim executive director for Washington, DC human services nonprofits during times of leadership transition.

 Gender Issues in the Nonprofit Sector

 GuideStar reports that women lead 55% of our smallest nonprofits, but only 18% of our largest nonprofits -- while female chief executives are paid less in nonprofits of all sizes.
 And just as in the business world, work-life balance can be a key issue in the nonprofit sector.
 Instead of the profit motive, altruism and tight finances sometimes can combine to push staff beyond their limits.
 Kathy draws from her experiences as a woman in nonprofit leadership -- as well as the wisdom of provocative writers such as Sheryl Sandberg and Anne-Marie Slaughter -- to provide workshops and individual consulting addressing gender issues in our sector.

 Policy Analysis and Program Evaluation - for organizations addressing homelessness and poverty